-Action See section Train Loading a train by selecting a recorder channel from the Playlist Panel.
-"How to Select a Train or a Recording Ingest from the Panel" on page 45.
-Loading a train by selecting a recorder channel with the ShuttlePRO.
-"How to Select a Train with the ShuttlePRO" on page 46.
-Loading the last loaded train (only in case it was loaded just before the media currently loaded) at its currently recording timecode (E/E).
-"How to Reload the Last Loaded Train or Recording Ingest" on page 45.
-Recording Ingest Loading a recording ingest by selecting it from the Playlist Panel.
-"How to Select a Train or a Recording Ingest from the Panel" on page 45.
-Loading the last loaded recording ingest (only in case it was loaded just before the media currently loaded) at its currently recording timecode (E/E).
-"How to Reload the Last Loaded Train or Recording Ingest" on page 45.
-Playlist Loading a playlist by entering the Playlist Name or LSM ID "How to Load a Playlist via the Playlist Name or LSM ID" on page 47.
-Loading a playlist from the Database Explorer "How to Load a Playlist from the Database Explorer" on page 47.
-Loading the last loaded playlist "How to Reload a Playlist" on page 48.
-Playlist Element Loading any playlist element "How to Reload a Playlist" on page 48.
-Loading a playlist element on the Control Panel "How to Load a Playlist Element onto the Control Panel" on page 49.
+"How to Select a Train or a Recording Ingest from the Panel" on page 50.
+"How to Select a Train with the ShuttlePRO" on page 51.
+"How to Reload the Last Loaded Train or Recording Ingest" on page 50.
+"How to Select a Train or a Recording Ingest from the Panel" on page 50.
+"How to Reload the Last Loaded Train or Recording Ingest" on page 50.
+"How to Load a Playlist via the Playlist Name or LSM ID" on page 52.
+"How to Load a Playlist from the Database Explorer" on page 52.
+"How to Reload a Playlist" on page 53.
+"How to Reload a Playlist" on page 53.
+"How to Load a Playlist Element onto the Control Panel" on page 54.